Drillster/drone-rsync/README.md

 This is a pure Bash [Drone](https://github.com/drone/drone) >= 0.5 plugin to sync files to remote hosts.

-For more information on how to use the plugin, please take a look at the docs:
+For more information on how to use the plugin, please take a look at [the docs](https://github.com/Drillster/drone-rsync/blob/master/DOCS.md).

-- For Drone CI versions `< 1` : https://github.com/Drillster/drone-rsync/blob/master/0-DOCS.md
-- For Drone CI versions `>= 1` : https://github.com/Drillster/drone-rsync/blob/master/1-DOCS.md

 ## Docker
 Build the docker image by running: